 Employees across departments interact differently with your customers.
 They offer a unique perspective on the needs and expectation of your client.
 This ensures that your content properly addresses the problems of your audience.

 Your marketing team acts as the facilitator of your content but they do not develop all your brand’s content.
-Relevant departments create content for a different need the customer has.
-Your copy will always be valuable to your audience.
-Readers will be informed and get value from your brand.
+Relevant departments should create content for a different need the customer has.
+This ensures you educate and provide valuable information that your audience needs.

 Leveraging influencers for content